 Terminus: The Mid-Market Standard

-Terminus has become the ABM platform of choice for most growth-stage SaaS companies (Series A to Series C).
+Terminus has become a common starting point for growth-stage SaaS ABM programs.
 Their platform focuses on ease of setup and fast time to first campaign.

 What it does: Managed account selection, personalized advertising across channels (display, LinkedIn, email), landing page personalization, and native analytics.

-Best for: Series A/B SaaS companies running their first ABM programs, teams without dedicated marketing ops, and companies selling to 10-300 target accounts at a time.
+Best for: Mid-market SaaS companies running their first ABM programs, teams without dedicated marketing ops, and companies selling to 10-300 target accounts at a time.

 LinkedIn Lead Gen Ads + Campaign Manager (DIY Option)